andrewelalfy57/Task_Manager/README.md

     PORT= 8000
     replace the user with your MongoDb user name and <db_password> with your password

-3. Start the Development Server
+4. Start the backend Server

    Run the application's backend :